 Support personnel, an audiologist, or a physician can perform this test.

 If the provider of the service relies only on the equipment determining the pass/fail response, without further clinical assessment and/or interpretation, use 92558.

 You are to include the interpretation of the test results in the patient's medical record.
 A printout from the equipment by itself is not considered a report.

 CPT code 92558 may require the -33 modifier (preventive service).
 It is important that audiologists consult the specific guidance that will be provided by some third-party payers which may dictate the use of this modifier.

 The screening code (92558) is an automated pass/fail test, which may be performed by support personnel.
 CPT code 92587 requires 3–6 distinct frequencies, interpretation, and a statement of the presence or absence of hearing loss and the frequencies affected.

 Yes, as with all the codes that have the technical component (TC)/professional component (PC) split (92540-92546, 92548, and 92585), if the test is performed by a technician under the direct supervision of a physician or by a physician, the test can be filed with the -TC modifier.
-If an audiologist is performing the interpretation and report, he or she would file the claim with the -26 modifier (professional component).
+If an audiologist is performing the interpretation and report, they would file the claim with the -26 modifier (professional component).
 Under Medicare, services provided by a technician cannot be filed by an audiologist or with the audiologist's National Provider Identifier (NPI).
 Members should consult other third-party payers for specific guidance regarding audiologist supervision of technicians.

 Anything less than 12 frequencies will require reporting code 92587, with interpretation.